North America: Definition

-The United Nations and its statistics division recognize North America as including three subregions: Northern America, Central America, and the Caribbean.
-"Northern America" is a term distinct from "North America", excluding the Caribbean and Central America, which also includes Mexico.
-In the limited context of regional trade agreements, the term is used to reference three countries: Canada, Mexico, and the United States.
+The United Nations and its statistics division recognize North America as comprising three subregions: Northern America, Central America (which includes Mexico), and the Caribbean.
+In the limited context of regional trade agreements such as NAFTA, the term is used to reference three countries: Canada, Mexico, and the United States.

-France, Greece, Italy, Portugal, Romania, Spain, and the countries of Latin America use a six-continent model, with the Americas viewed as a single continent and North America designating a subregion comprising Canada, Mexico, and Saint Pierre and Miquelon (politically a part of France), the United States, and often Bermuda, Clipperton Island, and Greenland.
+According to the six-continent model, which is prevalent in Latin America and across the Romance-speaking world as well as in Greece, "North America" designates a subregion comprising Canada, Mexico, Saint Pierre and Miquelon, and the United States; and often Bermuda, Clipperton Island, and Greenland.

 North America has historically been known by other names, including Spanish North America, New Spain, New France, British North America and América Septentrional, the first official name given to Mexico.

 Regions

 North America includes several regions and subregions, each of which have their own respective cultural, economic, and geographic regions.
 Economic regions include several regions formalized in 20th- and 21st-century trade agreements, including NAFTA between Canada, Mexico, and the United States, and CAFTA between Central America, the Dominican Republic, and the United States.

 North America is divided linguistically and culturally into two primary regions, Anglo-America and Latin America.
 Anglo-America includes most of North America, Belize, and Caribbean islands with English-speaking populations.
 There are also regions, including Louisiana and Quebec, with large Francophone populations; in Quebec and Saint Pierre and Miquelon, French is the official language..

 The southern portion of North America includes Central America and non-English-speaking Caribbean nations.
 The north of the continent maintains recognized regions as well.
 In contrast to the common definition of North America, which encompasses the whole North American continent, the term "North America" is sometimes used more narrowly to refer only to four nations, Canada, Greenland, Mexico, and the U.S. The U.S. Census Bureau includes Saint Pierre and Miquelon, but excludes Mexico from its definition.

 The term Northern America refers to the northernmost countries and territories of North America: the U.S., Bermuda, Canada, Greenland, and St. Pierre and Miquelon.
 Although the term does not refer to a unified region, Middle America includes Mexico, Central America, and the Caribbean.

 North America's largest countries by land area are Canada and the U.S., both of which have well-defined and recognized subregions.
 In Canada, these include (from east to west) Atlantic Canada, Central Canada, the Canadian Prairies, the British Columbia Coast, Western Canada, and Northern Canada.
 In the U.S., they include New England, the Mid-Atlantic, and the South Atlantic, East North Central, West North Central, East South Central, West South Central, Mountain, and Pacific states.
 The Great Lakes region and the Pacific Northwest include areas in both the U.S. and Canada.